hybridsjs/hybrids/docs/component-model/localization.md

 ## Manual Translation

 For more complex scenarios, you must manually translate the messages using the `msg` helper.
 The main function produces the string content of the message, and it can be used outside of the template context.

 ```typescript
 msg`This is a message with ${value} | description | context`: string
 ```

 * **arguments**:
-  * String as a message key.
-The same rules for expressions as in the text content are applied.
+  * String used as a message key.
+The same rules for expressions as in text content apply.
 The key is trimmed, and the description or context are detected by the `|` character.
-If your message key must contain the `|` character, use `&#124;` escaped version
+If your message key must contain the `|` character, use the `&#124;` escaped version
   * `value` - dynamic values for the message
 * **returns**:
   * a string content of the translated message

-!> If the message is a static part of the template, you should avoid the  `msg` helper, as it generates dynamic expression in the template, and it will be translated each time the template updates
+!> If the message is a static part of the template, you should avoid the `msg` helper, as it generates a dynamic expression in the template, and it will be translated each time the template updates.

 ### Attributes

-If the element's API requires passing translated message as a attribute content, use the `msg` helper inside of the dynamic expression.
+If the element's API requires passing the translated message as attribute content, use the `msg` helper inside the dynamic expression.

 ```javascript
 import { html, msg } from "hybrids";